HomeYearbook

 My Family:

 Husband, John Larson, class of 1965.
 Joan Simeral introduced us during a summer class at the University of Colorado in 1968.
 John pursued the relationship when he ditched class one day and called me to get the class notes.
 We went to the old Scotchman on Wadsworth for a “hot cookie” later that evening and that was all it took!
-We’ve been together for 36 years.
+We will celebrate our 41st anniversary this year!
 Check out his bio, too!

 Many classmates knew my mother, Marilyn Michels, as their Brownie/Girl Scout Leader.
-After a series of mild strokes, she now lives in an independent retirement facility in Arvada where she still has her own flower and vegetable garden on her balcony.
-She certainly provided a lot of opportunities for us in scouting to learn about camping, cooking, etiquette (wish this class was available for kids today!), picnics, crafts, etc.
+After a series of mild strokes, she now lives in an independent retirement facility in Arvada.
+She certainly provided a lot of opportunities for us in scouting to learn about camping, cooking, etiquette, picnics, crafts, etc.

 Favorite Memories: